 Adoption Type: Domestic adoption typically follows one of three pathways: closed, semi-open, or open adoption.
 These three forms of adoptions can occur in both traditional and LGBT adoption.
 If you want the adoption process to be a closed door, as you think it’ll be easier to move forward with your life this way, then closed adoption may be a good route for you.
 If, however, you’d like to be kept in the loop about your child every once in awhile, then semi-open adoption will be the better choice.
 Lastly, if you want regular contact and maybe even visitation of your child, then open adoption can be a great option.
 It is worth mentioning in regards to open adoption that the agreement between you and the adoptive family isn’t legally binding, meaning that either side can renege on their agreement and close the adoption at any time.

-Who Do You Want to Raise Your Child?: Considering the type of parent(s) that you want for your child will help you to decide when you’ve found the perfect adoption match.
+Who Do You Want to Raise Your Child?: Considering the type of parent(s) that you want for your child will help you to decide when you’ve found the perfect adoption connection.
 You may wish to take part in an LGBT adoption, or may have had positive experiences being raised by a single parent so may wish to give a single adoptive parent the chance to raise your baby.
 You may be looking for a couple which aligns with your ethnicity or your beliefs.
 Whatever you choose, it is important to make sure that you are 100% happy with your final choice.

 You Can Change Your Mind: In almost all adoption cases you have time to change your mind after signing the adoption papers.
 Signing the adoption papers doesn’t immediately bar you from changing your mind or making alternative decisions when it comes to placing your baby.
 Most states will have a wait time after the papers have been signed which gives you the time to reconsider the adoption if you feel strongly that you have made the wrong decision.